unavi-xyz/wired-protocol/host/README.md

 ## Interaction with Clients

 Clients connect to the host server using the provided domain name specified in the `world.json` file.
-If no host is provided, the client fall back to a default host server, set by the client.
+If no host is provided, the client will fall back to a default host server, set by the client.

 The client provides the host server with the URI of the `world.json` it wishes to join.
 The host server uses this URI to connect clients together.